 Appointments can be held by video call, by phone or in person at one of our local offices.

 Losing a limb is among the most traumatic experiences a person can go through, likely to bring with it significant physical, psychological and emotional effects for the victim.
-Due to the immediately visible physical effects of the loss of a limb, it is not uncommon for people to ignore the significant psychological and emotional impact limb loss can have on an individual, with victims often experiencing accident-related trauma, body image issues and various other psychological conditions such as depression, anxiety and insomnia.
+Due to the immediately visible physical effects of the loss of a limb, it is not uncommon for people to ignore the significant psychological and emotional impact losing a limb can have on an individual, with victims often experiencing accident-related trauma, body image issues and various other psychological conditions such as depression, anxiety and insomnia.

 £225,960 - £281,520